ganeshyevle/Angular-Project/README.md

 ## About this project

+In this project I have created three components Header,Mainbody and Footer, In this components I have use html,css,typescrit
+## Header Component:

+Includes the website logo and navigation menu.
+Customize the navigation menu.

+## Mainbody Component:
+Central section for displaying content.

+## Footer Component:

+Contains copyright information, contact details, and links to social media.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

 ## Technologies I have Used in this project